Kalman Filters and Homography: Utilizing the Matrix $A$: Kalman Filters

+Another domain where we ask ``where is the $A$?'' is filtering.
+But to be exact, in this case we are asking where is the $A$ and $H$?
+Kalman filters use two transformations in succession to compute a final model.
+The Kalman Filter model is,

+where $Q$ and $R$ are multivariate noise.
+Kalman filters are widely used for object tracking through noisy measurements.
+The $x_t$ could be the location of an object plus noise, $y_t$ could be measurement through visual, radar, sonar methods and is on a different domain than $x_t$.
+One obvious example is visual tracking of an object that moves in 3D space; we see its projection onto a 2D plane through a certain transformation (image projection) while successive $x_t$'s are transformed through a displacement transition due to the known movement mechanics of the object.

+In filtering case both $A,H$ can be assumed as known, the aim is usually trying to ``reverse the arrow'', meaning for given $y_t$ deducing a hidden $x_t$.
+In this sense Kalman filters are examples of recursive filters and $x_t$ and $y_t$ can be assumed to be distributed as Gaussians due to the added noise at both steps.

-We implemented a tracking solution using both Kalman and particle filters.
-A chessboard plane was simply moved on a flat surface (table) on constant speed toward our camera while we tracked a single reference point on this image.
-State $x_t$ was used to represent the 3D location of our chessboard plane.
+We can implement a visual tracking using the approaches outlined above.
+We move a chessboard plane on a flat surface (table) on constant speed toward our camera while tracking a single reference point on this image where $x_t$ is the 3D location of our chessboard plane.
 The transition equation of the Kalman filters only needed to account for constant velocity, along one axis.
-Matrix A looked like
+Matrix $A$ would look like,

 Note that matrix A is 4x4, not 3x3.
-We used homogenous coordinates to represent 3D location, which made $x_t$ a 4x1 vector, therefore the transition equation captured in A had to be 4x4 so we could multiply it with $x_t$.
+We used homogenous coordinates to represent 3D location, which made $x_t$ a 4x1 vector, therefore the transition equation captured in $A$ had to be 4x4 so we could multiply it with $x_t$.

-A is the identity matrix I with one difference; its (3,4)'th item is a constant, d, that is our displacement.
+$A$ is the identity matrix $I$ with one difference; its (3,4)'th item is a constant, $d$, that is our displacement.
 To verify if this $A$ can be used for calculating displacement, one could perform a sample multiplication using $x_t = [ ]$ and see $Ax_t$, or $x_{t+1}$, becomes $[ ]$.
 We can see displacement d is added to the z-coordinate, depth.
-For our testing we picked d = -0.5, meaning for each frame chessboard plane moved 0.5 cm toward the camera.
+For our testing we picked $d = -0.5$, meaning for each frame chessboard plane moved 0.5 cm toward the camera.
 Each transition for $x_t$ adds to uncertainty, and that is reflected in $Q$.